Skip to content

 Semantic Events:

-If you are using the modern Pipelines API, you can use Semantic Events.
-These are standardized events that translate actions across different integrations.
+If you are using the Pipelines API, you can use Semantic Events.
+These are standardized event names that conform to a shared specification (similar to conventions used by Segment, RudderStack, and other CDPs).
+Instead of each integration defining its own event names, Semantic Events translate actions across different integrations using a common vocabulary.
 For example, sending a User Deleted semantic event can automatically purge a profile from Customer.io without you needing to hit a specific delete endpoint.

 3. Devices